 Interestingly, despite requests from the Income Tax (IT) department, Enforcement Directorate (ED) and the Intelligence Bureau, which asked Delhi police to register a case under Sections 3 and 5 of the Officials Secrets Act after classified papers of the defence ministry were found during a raid at Bhandari’s residence in April 2016, the case doesn’t seem to be going anywhere.

 Bhandari was allegedly linked to Robert Vadra – the son-in-law of Congress president Sonia Gandhi – after IT sleuths found an email trail linking the two.
 Vadra, via his lawyers, has denied these claims.
 The ED attached Rs 21 crores of Bhandari’s assets in June this year under the Prevention of Money Laundering Act, however, the government does not have answers to Bhandari whereabouts and its plans to bring him back.
+The circumstances under which he fled are themselves circumstances with sources telling the New Indian Express in December 2016:

 According to a senior official, “Bhandari is the key link to the biggest political players in India.
 We need to be serious to ensure his return as he was a cross-party player.
 So far, the government has only allowed us to touch the tip of the iceberg.”